benimmerman/Big-Data-ETL-Pipeline/README.md

 # Running This Code:

 You will need to set up Airflow on an AWS EC2 instance.
+Since Airflow will be running on an EC2 instance, you will need to create a new IAM role for the EC2 instance to communicate with the EMR cluster.
+Select the trusted entity type as AWS service, then common use cases as EC2.
+Add permissions: AmazonEMRFullAccessPolicy_v2.
+Set the role name as airflow_tirgger_emr.
+After the new role is created go to your EC2 settings and attach the new role to the EC2.
+Select actions, then security, then modify IAM role.
+Select airflow_trigger_emr and select save.
+After Lambda sends a signal to Ariflow, Airflow will unpack the data from Lambda as the parameter for EMR.
+The airflow script used in this project is midterm_dag.py.

 You will also need to set up an AWS EMR cluster.

 --The project mimics an ETL process found in some companies.